California does not require state licensure for behavior analysts. Here's what that means for practitioners and operators in CA.

 Yes.
 BCBA certification alone is sufficient to practice in California.
 There is no state licensing requirement, though practitioners must comply with BACB ethical and supervision standards.

-Our team works with ABA providers across California on marketing and growth strategy.
+Higglo works with ABA providers across California on marketing, intake, and growth strategy.
+Talk to our team about your program.